neefrehman/generative/v2_plan.md

         * No framework to load
         * More beginner friendly for contributors or people who want to fork for own purposes
     * Cons:
-        * Build times might get very long after a while
+        * Build times might get very long after a while still
-            * Would need to sort out caching to avoid this?
         * I wouldn't be able to pass props and state to sketches if I need to (which I probably won't tbh)
         * Wouldn't be able to do any fancy transitions or loading states.
 Suspense would be great here.
         * code-splitting, again!
 Would the sketches each be bundled with the libraries?
 I'd need the libs to be bundled separately so they can be cached and shared.
 Different html files makes this tricky.
         * It's fun to learn some of the complex stuff!

-## BEST CASE SCENARIO

-A bundling/StaticGen setup that allows for:

-1. Loading in a list of sketches
-2. Routing to an effectively blank page on click
-    * Or routing directly to sketch based on url param
-3. Fetching/Dynamic importing the sketch and it's dependencies
-4. Running the sketch — scoped to a function or component
-5. Splits often used libraries in main bundle, to be consumed by future sketches that may need it (p5, THREE, etc.)
-6. Allows for easy unmounting of component and child sketches, without anything left over in memory